-Refer to your Freightliner chassis operating manual and Cummins engine manual for information and precautions on filling, servicing and checking the fluid level.
+Refer to your Freightliner chassis operating manual and Caterpillar engine manual for information and precautions on filling, servicing and checking the fluid level.

-When refilling the coolant system of a vehicle equipped with a and motoraid water heater, be sure to allow for additional coolant capacity of the heater and its supply and return hoses.
+When refilling the coolant system, be sure to allow for additional coolant capacity of the automotive heater and its supply and return hoses.